stikku/spring-amqp-concurrency/README.md

     * IDE shutdown button.
 Alternative on linux: `ps aux | grep receiver` to get process id. `kill -INT <process_id>`
 7. Notice how second instance waits for first instance to complete its local messages before it starts processing.

-All messages are processed in order.
+Message order is maintained.
 No bug detected.